 Zero feet to Lake Michigan.
 Make sure you don’t fall in.

-We moved into this converted ceramic tile factory back in 1973 and have been conducting freshwater research here ever since.
+We have been conducting freshwater research in this converted ceramic tile factory since 1973.
 Many of our research groups and on-site collaborators maintain offices here, including the Great Lakes Aquaculture Center, which occupies several large labs and a wet bay for Great Lakes and field research.

 Aquatic Robotics Lab

 Remotely operated submersibles.
 Drones and hexicoptors.
 The Lake Michigan Autonomous Robot (LMAR).

 These are a few of the robots employed by the School of Freshwater Sciences to study the Great Lakes and other freshwater systems.
 In the Aquatic Robotics Lab, engineering and freshwater sciences students collaborate with faculty to design, build and operate robots capable of performing essential research tasks, from collecting live organisms from the bottom of Lake Michigan to tracking lake sturgeon in the Winnebago system.

 Data Visualization Labs

 Modeling lake dynamics and how contaminants move through the system.

 Predicting rainfall down to the square kilometer or the next 100 year storm.
 Interpreting the vast quantities of data that come from DNA sequencing.
 Freshwater research often requires the creation of complex models or the use of large data sets to understand intricate interactions of numerous actors.
 The School of Freshwater Sciences research building is equipped with several data visualization laboratories that allow these models to be visually displayed and interacted with in real time.